Year of the Dragon: The Complete Guide

-The easiest way to do this is by enrolling in some online Chinese classes and discussing the endless nuances of the Year of the Dragon with one of the excellent Chinese language and culture experts at CLI.
+One of the best ways to learn Chinese is to enroll in online Chinese classes.
+In our online class environment, you can discuss the endless nuances of the Year of the Dragon with one of the excellent Chinese language and culture experts at CLI.

 Or, better yet, come join us in Guilin for complete cultural immersion in the country that gave birth to this fascinating zodiac system!